HoangTuan110/.todo/drafts/update_life.md

   elements (like `%p`) are a bit hard to get used to.
 - Building some ordinary web applications.

-Now, for the bad news:
+A list of interesting things that happened in this week, both good and bad:
-For the past couple of days, my grandpa's health has been severely degraded.
+- For the past couple of days, my grandpa's health has been severely degraded.
 He now got COVID-19 and a condition which makes him unable to eat solid food.
 I am really worried about him, and it looks like his life has come to an end.
 I am still hoping for magic to happen and my grandpa to win the battle.
+- About 2 days ago, I found out that there's a yellow dog hiding in my dad's plant pot.
+  I don't know where the dog came from, or how it got there, but from its bad look, I assume that it has been catched by the dog thefts, and managed to escape and now is hiding.
+Since we already have two dogs,

 That's all things that happened in this week.
 > Note to my future self: If my grandpa win or lose the battle, please write a post